By David Wise ⋅ Senior Review Editor ⋅ Nov 30, 2022

 No sensors

-The UBTech Jimu Buzzbot & Muttbot kit is another robotics kit that uses proprietary plastic bricks as its main construction method.
-Although the pin and hole components might resemble some of the other kits, the tab and slots that attach to the servos on the Jimu set them apart from the rest.
-It's a fairly easy kit to put together as long as you're careful to match up the servo orientation and their ID code to what's shown in the 3D models in the app.
+The UBTech Jimu Buzzbot & Muttbot is another robotics kit that uses proprietary plastic bricks as its main construction method.
+Although the pin and hole components might resemble some of the others, the tab and slots that attach to the servos on the Jimu set them apart from the rest.
+It's a fairly easy kit to assemble as long as you're careful to match up the servo orientation and their ID code to what's shown in the 3D models in the app.
 Once you have either the Buzzbot or the Muttbot assembled, you can use the graphical programming interface in the Jimu app to create your own routines.
 There is a library of community-created designs available through the app, so you also don't have to worry about being limited to these two creations.
 You're also able to create your own design from scratch.

 Unfortunately, the building method seems to be less friendly for little hands that aren't as dexterous.
 It comes with just enough servos to build the Buzzbot and the Muttbot at the same time.
 We also feel the lack of included sensors dampens the programming activities you can do.
 The JST connectors used to connect the various servos to the main hub seem somewhat delicate, and if they are pulled out carelessly, we could imagine them becoming damaged.
-All in all, this pair of robots are adorable, and the servos grant them impressive amounts of motion, but we feel there are better-made bots in the same price range with a much more comprehensive learning environment.
+All in all, this pair of robots are adorable, and the servos grant them impressive amounts of motion.
+However, we feel there are better-made bots in the same price range with a much more comprehensive learning environment.

 The Buzzbot is one of the more articulated and lifelike creations we have seen so far.